Manage endpoint security in Microsoft Intune

 Establish device and user requirements through compliance policy.
 With compliance policies, you set the rules that devices and users must meet to be considered compliant.
 Rules can include OS versions, password requirements, device threat-levels, and more.

-When you integrate with Azure Active Directory (Azure AD) conditional access policies to enforce compliance policies, you can gate access to corporate resources for both managed devices, and devices that aren’t managed yet.
+When you integrate with Microsoft Entra Conditional Access policies to enforce compliance policies, you can gate access to corporate resources for both managed devices, and devices that aren’t managed yet.

 Integrate Intune with your Microsoft Defender for Endpoint team.
 By integrating with Microsoft Defender for Endpoint you gain access to security tasks.
 Security tasks closely tie Microsoft Defender for Endpoint and Intune together to help your security team identify devices that are at risk and hand-off detailed remediation steps to Intune admins who can then act.